ingram1107/zettel-notes/lit/@Meyer2005.md

 - [ ] Item 55: Familiarize yourself with Boost

-# Declare destructors virtual in polymorphic base classes
+# Item 7: Declare destructors virtual in polymorphic base classes

 Undefined behaviour might be resulted from the lack of virtual destructor if the class was not intended to be a base class or used polymorphically.
 In the case